An Affiliate of

 (DuPage County—Naperville School Districts 203 and 204 only)

-Judith Dymond brings to the Center for Economic Education extensive experience and background as a K-12 administrator, teacher, and reading specialist, including several years as Director of Curriculum and Instruction.
-She is currently researching educational partnerships and community engagement in her doctoral work.
+Dr. Dymond brings to the Center for Economic Education extensive experience and background as a K-12 administrator, teacher, and reading specialist, including several years as Director of Curriculum and Instruction.
+Her doctorate is in educational leadership from National Louis University.

 A multi-disciplinary Advisory Committee brings a wealth of approaches to the Center’s mission and programs.